kroist/flashloans/README.md

 ## Development
 Follow the [Aleph Zero guide](https://docs.alephzero.org/aleph-zero/build/installing-required-tools) to install rust and ink!.
 Note, that:
 * probably you'll have to run `cargo install dylint-link` during the installation, when prompted so,
-* You can now safely execute `cargo install cargo-contract` to install cargo-contract, instead of installing a specific snapshot as ntoted in the tutorial.
+* You can now safely execute `cargo install cargo-contract` to install cargo-contract, instead of installing a specific snapshot as noted in the tutorial.

 When adding new contract/library, make sure the `ink!` version used in `Cargo.toml` is `3.3`.